Chicken and Wild Rice Soup

 Yes, I know if you are a long time reader, these steps seem quite familiar.
 I am capable of cooking dishes without onion and garlic, I just choose not to.

 There will be brown, bits on the bottom of the pan, this is actually a good thing.
 Those bits are packed with flavor.
-Add the flour and whisk until it all comes together into a clumpy paste.
+Add the flour and stir until it all comes together into a clumpy paste.
 It’s not going to be perfectly smooth due to the onions, just make sure that it has been stirred until no more white flour shows.

 Once both cups of the half and half have been added your mixture should look and feel like a very thick soup.